mrkkrp/dot-emacs/README.md

 useful. <kbd>C-return</kbd> duplicates current line in such a way that this command can be performed repeatedly.
 This is handy when you need to type many similar lines with variations.
-The <kbd>↵ Return</kbd> key alone invokes `ace-jump-char-mode`, and look, this is really convenient!
+The <kbd>↵ Return</kbd> key alone invokes `avy-goto-char`, and look, this is really convenient!
 Try it!

 Shortcut            | Description
 --------            | -----------